mariusc/mariusc.github.io/source/articles/2016-07-31-being-more-efficient-in-xcode.html.markdown

 **Finally**

 That's it from me regarding keyboard shortcuts as ways to improve your Xcode productivity.
-Again, I want to emphasize that trying to remember all the shortcuts at once after reading this article will probably accomplish nothing.
+Again, I want to emphasise that trying to remember all the shortcuts at once after reading this article will probably accomplish nothing.
 So choose one or two shortcuts that you feel you need the most, remember them, use them as much as possible for 2 weeks or so, until they've become a reflex, and then come back and learn some more shortcuts.

 Those are definitely not the only shortcuts.
 They're the ones I use most.
 For a complete list of shortcuts, see [Apple's documentation](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/xcode_help-command_shortcuts/MenuCommands/MenuCommands014.html)